Space Launch System (SLS) engine testing update

 “We’ve started work on the future engines,” said Wofford.
 “Number one, we’re re-starting production lines that have been idle for as long as twenty years, so that’s no small feat in itself.
 Number two is to continue to get more time and explore how the engine handles the new SLS propellant engine conditions [at] colder and higher pressure.”

-“The other thing is there’s some obsolescence changes that we’ve had to make for these, and there’s some parts that we couldn’t make again if we wanted to, particularly some of the electronics.”
+“The other thing is [there are] some obsolescence changes that we’ve had to make for these, and [there are] some parts that we couldn’t make again if we wanted to, particularly some of the electronics.”

 “Some of the ducts that we’re going to be using on the engine are going to be made by AM,” explained Wofford.
 “For instance, you can make a duct by AM that has a lot of complex geometry, and a lot of complex bends in it, whereas before, that would have to be made in multiple pieces, with welds in them, now you can make one monolithic piece.
 As an engineer, a weld is a built-in brittle discontinuity that I don’t like – one piece is better.”